sak83610/ICP-3-Sofia-Ali-khan/README.md

 #Files included
 The following Python file
-Quesiton 1: Dta Manipulation using Pandas
+Quesiton 1: Data Manipulation using Pandas
 Question 2: Linear Regression using Scikit-Learn

 Two question in one Python